ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Introduction

 Our contributions are summarized as follows:

+\begin{itemize} \item To the best of our knowledge, this work provides the first systematic study of fault-type and fault-zone prediction in smart grids under a continual learning setting.
+Unlike conventional static fault prediction models, the proposed formulation explicitly considers evolving fault classes and operating conditions.

-\begin{itemize} \item We explore fault type and fault zone classification within a CL setting for smart grids. \item We design and implement four progressively challenging scenarios, each introducing additional complexities to better reflect real-world smart grid fault diagnosis environments. \item We evaluate the performance of multiple CL strategies across these scenarios, demonstrating their practical effectiveness and suitability for deployment as fault prediction solutions within smart grid infrastructures. \item We introduce a novel method, PRoDER, which consistently outperforms existing CL techniques across all experimental settings. \end{itemize}
+\item We design and implement four progressively challenging scenarios, each introducing additional complexities to better reflect real-world smart grid fault diagnosis environments. \item We evaluate the performance of multiple CL strategies across these scenarios, demonstrating their practical effectiveness and suitability for deployment as fault prediction solutions within smart grid infrastructures. \item We introduce ProDER, a prototype-guided dark experience replay method for continual fault prediction.
+ProDER jointly addresses representation drift and output drift by combining feature-level prototype regularization, logit-level distillation, and prototype-guided replay memory construction.
+This design enables more stable adaptation under both class-incremental and domain-incremental changes. \end{itemize}

 The rest of the paper is organized as follows: In Section \ref{RW}, we review the related work and literature concerning fault prediction systems and the CL paradigm.
 In Section~\ref{Method}, we present our methodology.
-We begin by describing the fault type and fault zone prediction models and a description of the dataset used in this work.
+We begin by describing the fault type and fault zone prediction models, and a description of the dataset used in this work.
 We continue with a formalization of the problem and the several proposed scenarios to evaluate fault prediction in the evolving smart grids.
 Eventually, we describe the CL approaches applied.
 Then, Section \ref{sec:our_approach} describes the proposed approach for fault type prediction in evolving smart grids, called ProDER.
-In Section~\ref{sec:ExpSetting} we provided the experimental setting of the work, starting from hyperparameters used in the model and in the CL approaches, how the evaluation of the CL approaches was conducted, and additional details about the dataset used in the work.
+In Section~\ref{sec:ExpSetting}, we provided the experimental setting of the work, starting from the hyperparameters used in the model and in the CL approaches, how the evaluation of the CL approaches was conducted, and additional details about the dataset used in the work.
 Section \ref{sec:results} shows the results obtained by all the CL approaches for each scenario.
-Finally, we conclude the paper in Section~\ref{Con} providing also some potential directions for future work.
+Finally, we conclude the paper in Section~\ref{Con}, providing also some potential directions for future work.